SWE-bench

 model_name: str | None = typer.Option(None, "-m", "--model", help="Model to use", rich_help_panel="Basic"),

-exit_immediately: bool = typer.Option( False, "--exit-immediately", help="Exit immediately when the agent wants to finish instead of prompting.", rich_help_panel="Basic"),
+exit_immediately: bool = typer.Option(False, "--exit-immediately", help="Exit immediately when the agent wants to finish instead of prompting.", rich_help_panel="Advanced"),

 ) -> None: